 🕗 | The dog needs to walk.
 I drink my coffee, catch up with the news, and prepare for the day. | I would catch up on news and prepare for the day if I were alone that day. |

-🕛 | Some meetings, some blocked time to work. | Being able to focus and forget the world around me would be great.
+🕛 | Some blocked time to work. | Being able to focus and forget the world around me would be great.
 I love to focus (especially in the office) and get some stuff done.
 Mostly this is thinking these days, and it could do wonders for that.
-It could also reduce the friction we have for meeting people online, issues with screen sharing etc. |
+It could also reduce the friction we have for meeting people online, issues with screen sharing etc. The limited battery time would also limit my productive time, but I currently see that as a benefit, at some point I would need to grab a coffee, go to the bathroom or meet with colleagues. |

-🕔 | "Free time", sometimes spent with some more work or sports. | Won't impact my sports life right now, but it could help with cooking, maybe? |
+🕔 | "Free time", sometimes spent with some more work or sports. | Won't impact my sports life right now with this iteration, but it could help with cooking, again? |

-🕖 | "Home time", Enjoying a movie or a game, solo or with the misses. | Could replace some of that, but it would only be relevant for me.
+🕖 | "Home time", Enjoying a movie or a game, solo or with the misses. | Could replace some of that, but it would only be relevant for me in person.
 Perhaps when doing some chores like washing or ironing? |

 🕚 | Time for bed.
 No digital devices around, except an ebook | If my mind is strong enough I won't take it with me.
 Really. |